LastNeveral/LastNeveral.github.io/README.md

   - [x] responsive adaptation
   - [ ] finish all the commends

+- [ ] Restructure the website
+  - [ ] using Mysql to better manage data
+  - [ ] using Next.js to improve efficiency

 - [ ] Aditional
   - [ ] continuous interactive effect beautification
   - [ ] search function